eAlasdair/DVPathTracer/README.md

 - More included analysis tools.
 - *Potentially* add tracing of active job cars.

+## Contributing

+I greatly appreciate enthusiasm for my project and any offers to contribute, however I am hesitant to accept them for a number of reasons.
+**If you would like to contribute** please let me know in advance - in either the issue tracker here or the official Altfuture Discord (@Talkingpeanut).

 ## Many thanks

 This mod uses code for registering custom in-game terminal commands (i.e. **Commands.cs**) created by Miles "Zeibach" Spielberg.